trippmorgan/mirror_ledger/README.md

 python main.py```
 python -m mirror_ledger
 You should see output indicating that the components have been initialized and the Uvicorn server is running.

+Run the Dashboard: In a second terminal, run the Streamlit app.

+streamlit run dashboard.py

 ### How to Interact with the API